tohmeh/Minishell/README.md

 - Limited signal handling in heredoc
 - No advanced job control (background processes)

-### extra
+### Extra

--I created a flowchart diagram to demonstrate some of the functionality I’ve implemented.
+- I created a flowchart diagram to demonstrate some of the functionality I’ve implemented.
 You can check it out on Draw.io by opening an existing project.